-Mary Grace McNally is a New York City based dance performer, choreographer and teacher, originally from Massachusetts.
+Mary Grace McNally is a dance artist, originally from Massachusetts.
 In June 2018, she self-produced, directed and choreographed her first evening-length work, Not For Picking, which premiered at Theaterlab NYC.
 Mary Grace is honored to be the winner of the 2018 Capezio A.C.E.
 Award.
 She was also announced as ADA's National Choreographer of the Year in 2016.

-Mary Grace is the Artistic Director of MG + Artists, a project-based dance collective in NYC.
+Mary Grace is the founder of MG + Artists, a project-based dance collective.
 In January 2020, she premiered her newest work, WHEN IT FALLS, at The Montalbán in Los Angeles, produced by Break The Floor.
 Mary Grace is a guest instructor and choreographer at competitive dance studios, workshops and universities across the country, as well as Guest Faculty at Peridance Capezio Center and Broadway Dance Center.
 She received her BFA in Dance from the University of the Arts in 2015.

 Photo by Lexi Dysart